 - An SQL Server database is backed up to Object Storage Service (OSS) by using a backup

 schedule in which the Backup Storage Type parameter is set to OSS For User.
 For more information, see Back up an SQL Server database.

 Note For information about how to specify a storage type based on your business requirements, see Built-in storage and OSS.

-- A virtual private cloud (VPC) is created in the region where the destination database
+- A virtual private cloud (VPC) is created in the region in which the destination database

-Note For information about how to create a VPC, see Default VPC and default vSwitch.
+Note For information about how to create a VPC, see Default VPCs and default vSwitches.

-After you use DBS to restore data to an ApsaraDB RDS for SQL Server database for emergency disaster recovery, the ApsaraDB RDS for SQL Server database can be retained for a long period of time.
-You can also release the ApsaraDB RDS for SQL Server database to reduce costs.
+After you use DBS to restore data to an ApsaraDB RDS instance for emergency disaster recovery, the ApsaraDB RDS instance can be retained for a long period of time.
+You can also release the ApsaraDB RDS instance to reduce costs.